bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 86°
-- Rain and Breezy
+- Rain
-- 75% humidity
+- 81% humidity
 - 11 mph wind
-- 65% cloud cover
+- 68% cloud cover
 - 58 AQI 🟨
-- 0.13 inches of rain expected in the next 48 hours
+- 0.2 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>